Accessibility Plan

 Contents

-This Accessibility Plan (Plan) has been drawn up in consultation with staff, parents and pupils of the Academy and covers the period from May 2023 to July 2025.
+1.1 This Accessibility Plan (Plan) has been drawn up in consultation with the Operations Manager and SENCO of the Academy and covers the period from September 2025 to September 2028.
 The plan is available in large print or other accessible format if required.

 Background

-The Academy is committed to making reasonable adjustments to allow disabled pupils to access educational provision at the Academy.
+2.1.1 The Academy is committed to making reasonable adjustments to allow disabled pupils to access educational provision at the Academy.
+The Academy 2 floors with a lift to the first floor.
+The academy has outside spaces which are fully accessible and has disabled toilets and changing facilities.

 • increase the extent to which disabled pupils can participate in the Academy curriculum